tapassahoo/MoRiBS-PIGS/README.md

 make
 ```

-But the user does not need to compile the source codes manually if the user like to submit jobs by script files.
+But the user does not need to compile the source codes manually if the user wish to submit jobs by script files.
 The script files are in dir: MoRiBS-PIGS/examples/scripts).
 There are three python scripts:

-[ ] script_submission_analysis_MoRiBS.py
+- [x] script_submission_analysis_MoRiBS.py

-[ ] support.py
+- [x] support.py

-[ ] inputFile.py
+- [x] inputFile.py

 The user are suggested to make the following modifications in the scripts before running MoRiBs successfully: